NIGERIAN-BORN MISSIONARY AUTHOR AND EVANGELIST

 Samson made his first manuscript sale, “The Blindfolded”, to Lasswell Books Services in 2014, but the novel’s title, on publication, was changed to “The Forbidden”.
 He also wrote and published a contribution to children’s literature around this period titled “Naughty Fred”, published by Apex Publishers.

 Samson is a Muslim by birth.
 His mum and dad have been to Mecca as pilgrims and his grandfather was the chief Imam of Ile-Ife for decades.
 Samson had an encounter with Jesus Christ as a kid, often dreaming about Jesus Christ and he was always eager to listen to Bible stories.
 He used to draw the ire of his father on several occasions by sleeping with a Bible over his head during his teenage years.
 And despite the disapproval of his parents, he gave his life to Jesus Christ several times as a child, and got baptized in his second year at Babcock University.
-His baptism and frequent personal study of the Bible capped a dramatic turn of events in his spiritual life, having gone to an Arabic school and completed the Quran as a teenager.
+His baptism and frequent personal study of the Bible capped a dramatic turn of events in his spiritual life, having completed the Quran as a teenager.
 However, it was not always easy for him to practice his convictions and during his university years, he had to pretend to be a Muslim whenever he was at home for the fear of being reprimanded.